Urinary tract infection in men rarely occurs before 50 years of age.

 Imaging of the urinary tract is recommended for men with persistent haematuria, voiding dysfunction without a clearly identifiable cause such as benign prostatic hyperplasia (BPH), failure of initial therapy, or signs of upper tract infection.

-Should generally be treated with a fluoroquinolone antibiotic for 7 to 14 days.
+Treatment with a fluoroquinolone antibiotic is generally appropriate in men as they are likely to have a UTI classified as complicated.
 Asymptomatic bacteriuria does not require treatment except before urological procedures.

 History and exam